School of Engineering and Computer Science

 Pramod Gupta, Professor of Practice, 2023, MEng McGill University, PhD, McMaster University.
 Data Analytics, Python, Machine Learning, Artificial Intelligence.

 Maryam Heidaripour, Assistant Professor Design, Innovation, Entrepreneurship, 2023, BA, Industrial Design, University of Tehran, 2010; MA, Industrial Design, University of Tehran, 2013; MBA, General Management, University of Tehran, 2014; PhD, Design, Illinois Institute of Technology, 2020.
-Socio-ecological energy transition; New product development; Product management; Design strategy; Design thinking; Entrepreneurship.
+Product design & management; New venture development; Strategy & design thinking.

 Osvaldo Jimenez, Associate Professor of Computer Science, 2013, BS Computer Science, Stanford University, 2002; MA Learning, Design, & Technology, Stanford University, 2003; PhD Learning Sciences & Technology Design, Stanford University, 2013.
 Educational games, video game development, software engineering, human-computer interaction, computer science education.